Traewelling/traewelling/privacypolicy_en.md

 - Purposes of processing: contractual performance and service, registration procedure.
 - Legal grounds: consent (Art.
 6 para.
 1 p.
 1 lit. a GDPR), contract performance and pre-contractual requests (Art.
 6 para.
 1 p.
 1 lit. b.
 GDPR), legitimate interests (Art.
 6 para.
 1 p.
 1 lit. f.
 GDPR).

+## External links

+Users may publish links to external websites in their profiles.
+These links are neither reviewed nor monitored by us; responsibility for their content lies solely with the respective provider or operator of the linked site.
+We accept no liability for the content or data protection practices of external websites.
+Should we become aware of any illegal content, we will remove the relevant links promptly.

 ## Services used and service providers: